Biblical Prophecy

 Revelation 1:1-3 ESV

-There is instruction in 1 Corinthians 14 how prophesying should be given in a gathering of believers.
+In 1 Corinthians, Paul gives instructions on how prophecy should be given in a gathering of believers.

 30 If a revelation is made to another sitting there, let the first be silent.
 31 For you can all prophesy one by one, so that all may learn and all be encouraged, 32 and the spirits of prophets are subject to prophets.
 33 For God is not a God of confusion but of peace.